sogno-platform/clonemap/docs/repo.md

 ## `web` - Web UI

-HTML, CSS and Javascript sources for the web UI
+Angular project for the web UI